gin66/FastAccelStepper/README.md

 The library is tested with different kind of tests:
 * PC only, which reside in tests/.

   These tests focussing primarily the ramp generator and part of the API
 * simavr based for avr

   The simavr is an excellent simulator for avr microcontrollers.
 This allows to check the avr implementation thoroughly and even count the number of steps generated.
 Tested code is mainly the StepperDemo, which gets fed in a line of commands to execute.
-  These tests focus on avr and help to check the whole library code and helps for esp32
+These tests are focused on avr, but help to check the whole library code, used by esp32, too.
 * esp32 tests with another pulse counter attached

   The FastAccelStepper-API supports to attach another free pulse counter to a stepper's step and dir pins.
 This counter counts in the range of -16383 to 16383 with wrap around to 0.
 The test condition is, that the library's view of the position should match the independently counted one.
 These tests are still evolving

 * Test for pulse generation using examples/Pulses

   This has been intensively used to debug the esp32 ISR code
 * manual tests using StepperDemo

   These are unstructured tests with listening to the motor and observing the behavior

 ## CHANGELOG